-Red Bull have been victorious in each of the last two races at Spa Francorchamps.
-They, Mercedes and Ferrari have shared the last ten poles and wins at the track.
+Red Bull have been victorious in each of the last three races at Spa Francorchamps.
+They, Mercedes and Ferrari have shared the last 11 poles and wins at the track.
 Here’s everything you need to know about each team’s history at the Belgian Grand Prix!

-Red Bull have taken five victories at the Belgian Grand Prix, and have finished on the podium in all but two of the last 14 years at Spa.
+Red Bull have taken six victories at the Belgian Grand Prix, and have finished on the podium in all but two of the last 15 years at Spa.
 2015 and 2019 are the two years that Red Bull have missed out on the podium at the circuit in that timeframe; with Daniil Kvyat finishing fourth in 2015 and Alex Albon finishing fifth on his Red Bull debut in 2019.
-In 2022, Red Bull recorded their second 1-2 finish at Spa – their first since 2011.

 Red Bull have never been eliminated in Q1 at this circuit, and have had only five Q2 exits.
 Their most recent Q2 exit at the track came in 2019, when Alex Albon did not progress to Q3 as he was due to start from the back of the grid.
 2020 marked the first time both Red Bull drivers qualified in the top six at Spa since 2016.